 If you have been charged with texting and driving in Minnesota, you will need to contact a criminal defense lawyer.
 Eerie Insurance did an analysis and found that many drivers were posting pictures to social media while driving.
 Most common were posts of clouds, sunsets and selfies while posting the hashtag #whiledriving.
 The Star Tribune reported that more than 3,179 people were killed and 431,000 were injured in crashes involving distracted drivers in just 2014.
-Distracted driving and texting and driving is very dangerous and has been a topic that Keller Law Offices has previously blogged on.
+Distracted driving and texting and driving is very dangerous and has been a topic that Keller Criminal Defense Attorneys has previously blogged on.
 Distracted Driving Awareness Month begins this week which urges drivers to stay focused on the road and not use cell phones while driving.

 Pursuant to Minn.
 Stat 169.475 states that “electronic message” means a self-contained piece of digital communication that is designed or intended to be transmitted between physical devices.
 An electronic message includes, but is not limited to, e-mail, a text message, an instant message, a command or request to access a World Wide Web page, or other data that uses a commonly recognized electronic communications protocol.
 An electronic message does not include voice or other data transmitted as a result of making a phone call, or data transmitted automatically by a wireless communications device without direct initiation by a person.”
 Subd.
 2.Prohibition on use.
 No person may operate a motor vehicle while using a wireless communications device to compose, read, or send an electronic message, when the vehicle is in motion or a part of traffic.

 Defense and exceptions

 There are defenses to traffic violations when dealing with the use of wireless communication devices under the statute.